- Herbert A. Simon was an American scientist born in 1916.

 Bounded rationality is the theory that rationality is limited when people make decisions.
 There is an attention economy that limits the amount of focus someone has to spend on a particular situation.
 It is a human decision-making process in which we attempt to satisfice rather than optimize.
 In other words, we seek a decision that will be good enough rather than the best possible decision.

 People tend to choose the first option that works based on their feelings and perceived facts.
 Perfectly logical and rational decision-making is not feasible due to constraints on time, information, and focus.
 This type of decision-making can save time which then allows for more decisions to be made in a shorter period of time, but regularly choosing the first option that’s just barely good enough can produce negative outcomes over time.

 Herbert Simon coined the term Satisficing.
-It is a combination of “satisfy” and “suffice”.
-It is a decision-making strategy linked to bounded reality that involves searching through your various available options until you find a solution that meets your needs.
-It is rarely the best option, but as long as it satisfies the criteria of the situation in a sufficient enough way then you no longer need to search for a solution.
+It is a combination of “satisfy” and “suffice.”
+It is a decision-making strategy linked to the bounded reality that involves searching through your various available options until you find a solution that meets your needs.
+It is rarely the best option, but as long as it satisfies the criteria of the situation in a sufficient enough way, then you no longer need to search for a solution.

 Obviously, it would be advantageous to always find the best solution to every situation, but that’s not how the human mind works in decision-making theory.
 Satisficing is basically searching for the first solution that solves the problem adequately.

 Herbert A. Simon: Marriage, Children, and Personal Life